-As for the engine, which is coupled to an eight-speed Tiptronic transmission and permanent all?wheel drive system, a new 48-volt mild hybrid technology helps increase efficiency by more than 0.5 L/100 km through energy recuperation.
+As for the engine, the 2020 Q7 offers the choice of a 248-horsepower turbocharged four-cylinder and a 355-horsepower turbocharged V6.
+Both are coupled to an eight-speed Tiptronic transmission and permanent all-wheel drive system.
+The V6 also incorporates a new 48-volt mild hybrid technology that helps increase efficiency by more than 0.5 L/100 km through energy recuperation.

 The 2020 Audi Q7 will be launched in Europe in mid-September.
 Details for the Canadian market including pricing will be announced later.
 The outgoing model starts at $66,300.